rtakeshi/latam-challenge/README.md

 **Future improvements**

 1. Analyzing the Spark UI for all three question scenarios is time-consuming.
 Therefore, I decided to extrapolate the analysis conducted in Q1 to Q2 and Q3.
 2. While there are different types of data manipulation in all three questions, my technique for optimizing time and memory would be the same for now.
-I recommend exploring other data optimization techniques in PySpark.
+I recommend exploring other data optimization techniques in PySpark (https://spark.apache.org/docs/latest/tuning.html).

 ## Conclusions

+## Bonus - Infra as a Code

+Using Terraform, i provisioned and created Google Cloud Storage to receive staging data.

+### Google Cloud Storage

+My Google Cloud Storage bucket, named 'latam-challenge-rtkseo-bucket,' will contain two folders:

+'staging': This folder will contain the staging data quality dataset used for solving the questions.

+'test': This folder will hold test data related to staging data quality to implement Test-Driven Development (TDD).

+**Future improvements**:

+1. Declaring Cloud Build Trigger as Infrastructure as Code (IaC).
+2. Provisioning and creating a Cloud Run instance to receive the built container from the Artifact Registry.
+3. While using a public Google Cloud Storage instance may be acceptable for development and non-sensitive data, it's important to emphasize that security configurations are vital in production environments.
+Proper IAM permissions, network security, and data access controls are critical to protect sensitive data and ensure compliance with security standards.

+**Difficulties**: It was hard to configure my container to use correctly hadoop file system connectors for GCS; i decided to copy my staging data to local container to continue my development